 Using Gas Testing Equipment in The Workplace

 The purpose of ERGT Australia’s Gas Test Atmospheres (GTA) course is to train and assess individuals to operate gas testing equipment to test for hazardous atmospheres.

-This course is designed for individuals who are required to conduct atmospheric testing of areas within the workplace to determine if it is free of hazards and safe for people to work.
+The gas test atmospheres course is designed for individuals who are required to conduct atmospheric testing of areas within the workplace to determine if it is free of hazards and safe for people to work.
 These individuals would typically undertake monitoring of potentially hazardous atmospheres in the workplace.

-The expected learning outcomes for the Nationally Recognised Training unit MSMWHS217 Gas test atmospheres are:
+The expected learning outcomes for the nationally recognised Training unit MSMWHS217 Gas test atmospheres are:

 - Prepare for gas testing

 There are no pre-requisites for this course, however, in order to complete this training within ERGT Australia’s course duration it is recommended (but not mandatory) that trainees are experienced workers that are in fulltime or part time employment.
 The trainee should be familiar with workplace hazards associated with tasks covered by permits and related hazard controls.